Daubenton's bat: Lifespan

 Daubenton's bats can live for up to 22 years.
+In Lieto, Finland a male called Nestori that lives in an old water mill has been tracked since 2008 and was approximately 21 years old in 2024.

 Habitat

 Daubenton's bat is found throughout Ireland and Europe, and as far as Japan and Korea.
 The bat is mostly found in woodlands and often chooses roosts close to water sources such as rivers or canals.

 Summer colonies are formed in caves, tunnels, cellars, mines, and underneath bridges.
 These colonies are also always near water.
 Daubenton's bat hibernates in the same type of locations from September to late March or April.

 Hunting and diet

 Daubenton's bat is insectivorous and uses echolocation to find prey and orient itself at night.
 Bats emit sounds too high in frequency for humans to detect, and interpret the echoes created to build a "sound picture" of their surroundings.
 Daubenton's bat emits echolocation calls at frequencies between 32 and 85 kHz, though typical calls peak at 45 to 50 kHz; the calls have a duration of 3.3 ms.

 The bats emerge at twilight to hunt for insects over the water.
 Their main diets consist mainly of non-biting midges and other midges, small flies, mayflies, and moths are regularly found in their diet.
 Daubenton's bat often eats its prey while still in flight.
 A seven-gram Daubenton's bat often returns weighing 11 grams after a one-hour feeding, increasing its body weight by 57%.